Joiry/HSL_Carp/Shell_Intro_01.md

 $ ls
 ~~~

 There shouldn't be anything here yet, unless you've used your scratch space before, like me.
 We're going to use the `cp` command, which is short for *copy*.
+The command we're going to use is a bit complicated, so just copy and paste it in - normally we wouldn't jump into the deep end like this, but we need to have some directories to teach with!

 `cp` takes two main arguments, the first is where you're copying *from*, and the second where you're copying *to*.
 There's also the `-r` in there, this is a special argument referred to as an *comand-line option* , we'll cover these later in the lesson.